quicwg/base-drafts/draft-ietf-quic-transport.md

 * The packet might not reach the peer.
 If the Destination Connection ID is critical for routing toward the peer, then this packet could be incorrectly routed.
+This might also triggering another Stateless Reset in response, see
-This causes the stateless reset to be ineffective in causing errors to be quickly detected and recovered.
+  {{reset-looping}}.
+A Stateless Reset that is not correctly routed is ineffective in causing errors to be quickly detected and recovered.
 In this case, endpoints will need to rely on other methods - such as timers - to detect that the connection has failed.

 * The randomly generated connection ID can be used by entities other than the peer to identify this as a potential stateless reset.
 An endpoint that